View and manage resources in the web UI

 Click the check boxes to select one or more events and resolve, silence, or delete them directly from the Events page:

-Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and associated entity, as well as a timeline that displays the event’s last 20 statuses at a glance:
+Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and entity summary, as well as a timeline that displays the event’s last 20 statuses at a glance:

 The Entities page provides real-time inventory information for the namespace’s endpoints under Sensu management.
 The top row of the entities list includes options for filtering and sorting entities on the page:

-Click the check boxes to select one or more entities and silence or delete them directly from the Entities page:
+Click the check boxes to select one or more entities and delete them directly from the Entities page:

-Click an entity name to view details about associated events, system properties, and labels and annotations:
+Click an entity name to view details about the entity’s creator, agent version (for agent entities), subscriptions, labels and annotations, associated events, and properties:

 The Services page includes a module to help you build and configure service entities with service components and rule templates for business service monitoring (BSM).
 Read Build business service monitoring for details about the web UI BSM module.